bluebanquise/bluebanquise/collections/infrastructure/roles/ssh_client/README.md

 ## Multiple iceberg usage

+**IMPORTANT: this part of the code is no more maintained, please do not use it.
+Open a request on github if you need it.**

 The ssh_master role allows to enable ssh ProxyJump to ssh from a top iceberg to hosts of a sub_iceberg, through one master of the sub_iceberg.
 This allows simple central point to ansible-playbook.